-In 2010, the American College of Medical Toxicology established its Case Registry, the Toxicology Investigators Consortium (ToxIC).
-ToxIC is a prospective registry, which exclusively compiles suspected and confirmed toxic exposure cases cared for at the bedside by medical toxicologists at its participating sites.
-The Registry aims to fulfill two important gaps in the field: a real-time toxicosurveillance system to identify current poisoning trends and a powerful research tool in toxicology.
-ToxIC allows extraction of information from medical records making it the most robust multicenter database on chemical toxicities in existence.
-All cases seen by medical toxicologists at participating institutions were entered in a database.
-Information characterizing patients entered in 2011 was tabulated.
-2010 data was also included so that cumulative total numbers could be described as well.
-The current report is a summary of the data collected in 2011 in comparison to 2010 entries and also includes cumulative data through December 31st, 2011.
-During 2011, 28 sites with 49 specific institutions contributed a total of 6,456 cases to the Registry.
-The total number of cases entered into the registry at the end of 2011 was 10,392.
-Emergency departments remained the most common source of consultations in 2011, accounting for 53 % of cases.
-The most common reason for consultation was for pharmaceutical overdoses, which occurred in 48 % of patients, including intentional (37 %) and unintentional (11 %) exposures.
-The most common classes of agents were sedative-hypnotics (1,492 entries in 23 % of cases), non-opioid analgesics (1,368 cases in 21 % of cases), opioids (17 %), antidepressants (16 %), stimulants/sympathomimetics (12 %), and ethanol (8 %).
-N-acetylcysteine was the most commonly administered antidote during 2011, similar to 2010, followed by the opioid antagonist naloxone, sodium bicarbonate, physostigmine and flumazenil.
-Anti-crotalid Fab fragments (CroFab) were administered in 106 out of 131 cases in which an envenomation occurred.
-There were 35 deaths recorded in the Registry during 2011.
-The most common associated agents, including when reported as sole agent or in combination with other agents, were opioids and analgesics (acetaminophen, aspirin, NSAIDS) with ten and eight deaths, respectively.
-Oxycodone was reported in six of the ten opioid-related deaths and heroin in three.
-Acetaminophen was the most common single agent reported overall being identified in all eight of the death cases attributed to analgesics.
-There were significant trends identified during 2011.
-Cases involving designer drugs including psychoactive bath salts and synthetic cannabinoids increased substantially from 2010 to 2011.
-The psychoactive bath salts were responsible for a large increase in stimulant/sympathomimetic-related cases reported to the Registry in 2011 with overall numbers doubling from 6 % of all Registry entries in 2010 to 12 % in 2011.
-Entries involving psychoactive drugs of abuse also increased twofold from 2010 to 2011 jumping 3 to 6 %, primarily due to increasing frequency of synthetic cannabinoid ("K2") related intoxications as 2011 progressed.
-The 2011 Registry included over 600 ADR's (10 % of Registry Cases) with 115 agents causing at least 2 ADR's.
-This is up from only 3 % of cases (116 total cases) in 2010.
-The ToxIC Case Registry continues to grow.
-At the end of 2011, over 10,000 cases had been entered into the Registry.
-As demonstrated by the trends identified in psychoactive bath salt and synthetic cannabinoid reports, the Registry is a valuable toxicosurveillance and research tool.
-The ToxIC Registry is a unique tool for identifying and characterizing confirmed cases of significant or potential toxicity or complexity to require bedside consultation by a medical toxicologist.
+In 2010, the American College of Medical Toxicology (ACMT) established its Case Registry, the Toxicology Investigators Consortium (ToxIC).
+All cases are entered prospectively and include only suspected and confirmed toxic exposures cared for at the bedside by board-certified or board-eligible medical toxicologists at its participating sites.
+The primary aims of establishing this Registry include the development of a realtime toxico-surveillance system in order to identify and describe current or evolving trends in poisoning and to develop a research tool in toxicology.
+ToxIC allows for extraction of data from medical records from multiple sites across a national and international network.
+All cases seen by medical toxicologists at participating institutions were entered into the database.
+Information characterizing patients entered in 2012 was tabulated and data from the previous years including 2010 and 2011 were included so that cumulative numbers and trends could be described as well.
+The current report includes data through December 31st, 2012.
+During 2012, 38 sites with 68 specific institutions contributed a total of 7,269 cases to the Registry.
+The total number of cases entered into the Registry at the end of 2012 was 17,681.
+Emergency departments remained the most common source of consultation in 2012, accounting for 61 % of cases.
+The most common reason for consultation was for pharmaceutical overdose, which occurred in 52 % of patients including intentional (41 %) and unintentional (11 %) exposures.
+The most common classes of agents were sedative-hypnotics (1,422 entries in 13 % of cases) non-opioid analgesics (1,295 entries in 12 % of cases), opioids (1,086 entries in 10 % of cases) and antidepressants (1,039 entries in 10 % of cases).
+N-acetylcysteine (NAC) was the most common antidote administered in 2012, as it was in previous years, followed by the opioid antagonist naloxone, sodium bicarbonate, physostigmine and flumazenil.
+Anti-crotalid Fab fragments were administered in 109 cases or 82 % of cases in which a snake envenomation occurred.
+There were 57 deaths reported in the Registry in 2012.
+The most common associated agent alone or in combination was the non-opioid analgesic acetaminophen, being reported in 10 different cases.
+Other common agents and agent classes involved in death cases included ethanol, opioids, the anti-diabetic agent metformin, sedatives-hypnotics and cardiovascular agents, in particular amlodipine.
+There were significant trends identified during 2012.
+Abuse of over-the-counter medications such as dextromethorphan remains prevalent.
+Cases involving dextromethorphan continued to be reported at frequencies higher than other commonly abused drugs including many stimulants, phencyclidine, synthetic cannabinoids and designer amphetamines such as bath salts.
+And, while cases involving synthetic cannabinoids and psychoactive bath salts remained relatively constant from 2011 to 2012 several designer amphetamines and novel psychoactive substances were first reported in the Registry in 2012 including the NBOME compounds or "N-bomb" agents.
+LSD cases also spiked dramatically in 2012 with an 18-fold increase from 2011 although many of these cases are thought to be ultra-potent designer amphetamines misrepresented as "synthetic" LSD.
+The 2012 Registry included over 400 Adverse Drug Reactions (ADRs) involving 4 % of all Registry cases with 106 agents causing at least 2 ADRs.
+Additional data including supportive cares, decontamination, and chelating agent use are also included in the 2012 annual report.
+The Registry remains a valuable toxico-surveillance and research tool.
+The ToxIC Registry is a unique tool for identifying and characterizing confirmed cases of significant or potential toxicity or complexity to require bedside care by a medical toxicologist.

 - Medical toxicology